axocomm/racknews/README.md

 ---
 **RackNews** is a reporting tool for the datacenter inventory management system [RackTables](http://www.racktables.org).
 It allows objects in RackTables to be searhed, filtered, and displayed in a variety of formats, including CSV, JSON, XML, and HTML.

+This tool can consolidate most of the data within RackTables and present it in a variety of ways, making it a viable option for scripts, larger applications, and just viewing it.

 ### How to Use
 #### Installation
 To install, simply clone this repository/extract the archive into RackTables' **wwwroot**.

+#### Authorisation
+RackNews uses the same authentication that RackTables uses; if you are prompted again for your credentials, you should use those.

 #### Operation
 ##### Web UI